aws-samples/amazon-redshift-udfs/README.md

 [Lambda UDFs](https://docs.aws.amazon.com/redshift/latest/dg/udf-creating-a-lambda-sql-udf.html) must include the following additional file:

 - **lambda.yaml** - a CFN template containing the Lambda function.
-The template should contain an input parameter for the `LambdaRole` which will be attached to the function.
-This role should be one that can be assumed by the Lambda service.
+The lambda function name should start with the prefix `f-`.
+The template may contain additional AWS services required by the lambda function and should contain a role which can be assumed by the lambda service and which grants access to those additional services (if applicable).

 ### sql-udfs
 [SQL UDFs](https://docs.aws.amazon.com/redshift/latest/dg/udf-creating-a-scalar-sql-udf.html) do not require any additional files.

 ## Deployment & Testing
 Located in the `bin` directory are tools to deploy and test your UDF functions.

-> **Note:** Pull requests will be tested using a Github workflow which leverages these scripts.
-Please execute these script prior to submitting a pull request to ensure the request is approved quickly.

 ### deployFunction.sh
 This script will orchestrate the deployment of the UDF to your AWS environment.
 This includes